SypherKx/AutoFlow-Agency-/README.md

 *   **Status Tracking:** Never let a potential client fall through the cracks.

 ### ⚡ Automation Hub (Make.com Integration)
 Launch complex automation workflows with a single click.
-Connect your agency's tools (Slack, Airtable, Gmail, etc.) and monitor their performance directly from the AutoFlow dashboard.
+Connect your agency's tools (Slack, Airtable, Gmail, etc.) and monitor their performance directly from the FlowLabs dashboard.

 ### 📈 Real-Time Analytics
 Visualize your agency's health with a beautiful dashboard.
 Track: